MiketheChap/worldwidestew/content/blog/2026-02-22-how-a-conversation-with-ai-taught-me-something-new-about-caring-for-patients.md

     - humanity
 ---

-I've been working with Claude, an AI, as a thinking partner for a couple of  years now.
-I'm transparent about this collaboration in my work—partly  because arthritis makes extended typing difficult, but more importantly  because something genuinely interesting emerges in our conversations  that I couldn't access alone.
+I've been using [Claude.ai](https://claude.ai) (an AI by Anthropic) as a thinking partner for a couple of years now.
+I'm transparent about this collaboration in my work, partly  because arthritis makes extended typing difficult, but more importantly because something genuinely interesting emerges in our conversations that I couldn't access alone.

 Yesterday, we were discussing Schrödinger's cat, and Claude offered an insight that stopped me in my tracks.